jrc03c/work-knowledge-base/back-end.md

 # NGINX w/ Express

-> **NOTE:** The following steps assume that you'll be running NGINX as a reverse proxy for an Express app.
+> **NOTE:** The following steps assume that you'll be running NGINX as a reverse proxy for an Express app (on Ubuntu 18.04 LTS).

 **1.** Install NGINX: